Rotating and non-linear magnetic-charged black hole with an anisotropic matter field: Thermodynamics of the rotating black hole

 where $r_{H}$ is the event horizon, satisfying Eqs.(\ref{eq:B1}).
 On the event horizon, the Hawking temperature is proportional to the surface gravity $\kappa$:

 The angular velocity of a rotating black hole at the event horizon is

 In the above, we directly derived the entropy, temperature, and angular velocity of the rotating black hole through the relationship between thermodynamic quantities and classical mechanical quantities.
 Nevertheless, for other thermodynamic quantities of the black hole, such as the electric potential, it is not easy to solve using the above similar methods.
 Below, we use the first law of thermodynamics and a squared-mass formula of the rotating and non-linear magnetic-charged black hole with an anisotropic matter field to solve for the various thermodynamic quantities of the rotating black hole.
-The first law of thermodynamics for a rotating and non-linear magnetic-charged black hole with an anisotropic matter field is given by \cite{Smarr:1972kt}